 Sirius Astronomy brings astronomy to you.
 It aims to educate adults and children alike about astronomy and space science.
 Sirius Astronomy was set up to inspire a sense of awe and wonder about the universe, whilst also demystifying it and educating you.
 Sirius Astronomy was set up and is run by Paul Hill.

 Paul has been passionate about astronomy since he was 8 years old and first looked through a telescope at Halley’s Comet.
-He was bitten by the bug and continued with naked eye astronomy.
+He was bitten by the bug and has spent the last three decades looking up.
 His first equipment purchase was a pair of 10×50 binoculars and a planisphere.

 Things have moved on a little from those humble beginnings.
 Although Paul still has the binoculars and the planisphere and he still spends time on naked-eye astronomy, his equipment count has gone up rather a lot!

-Paul is a qualified History teacher, and in his 14 years of teaching has taught various subjects from History and Geography to Science and Maths.
-He has worked in a range of schools and his last post was the Head of Humanities in a West London Special Needs school.
+Paul is a qualified teacher (PGCE) of 18 years and has taught various subjects from History and Geography to Science and Maths.
+He has worked in a range of schools and his last post was in a West London Special Needs school.

 Sirius Astronomy draws together Paul’s love of education and his love of astronomy.
 His mission is to take astronomy education into schools and the wider community, enthusing children and adults alike about the universe around us.